Doll Name Roxy

 • Mexican Roxy's belt did not have the stickers.
 But don't assume if your belt has no stickers it's from a Mexican doll- they are easily pulled off.

-stage fashion (pants); silver lamé with multicoloured shapes pattern, slits on the sides of the "ankles," velcro closure in back.
+stage fashion (pants); silver lamé capris with multicoloured shapes pattern, velcro closure in back.
+Some are slit at the hem, some are not; seems to relate to the year they were made.

 • There is also a variant where the waist is elasticized